 Your car has been totaled.
-Your life has been very stressful the last few weeks— you’re trying to get to work and doctor’s appointments without your car, and you’re on the phone all the time with the insurance company just trying to get a determination on the value.
+Your life has been very stressful the last few weeks— you’re trying to get to work and doctor’s appointments without your car.
+And you’re on the phone all the time with the insurance company just trying to get them to offer you money.
 Then, finally, an adjuster calls you out of the blue and rattles off how much they are going to pay you for your car.

 At first, you think it sounds alright.
 After all, you had such low expectations.
 Then you realize that the number they gave you includes sales tax and other fees.